ellenmdai/fall2017-cp-448444/readme.md

-if time: for adding and removing images from gallery, allow re-adding of submitted images scrollable tables temporary states in editGallery
+if time: for adding and removing images from gallery, allow re-adding of submitted images scrollable tables temporary states in editGallery allow viewing of anyone's portfolio, not just your own.

 FIRST THINGS FIRST: